Skip to main content

 Service providers

-One of the most important kernel bootstrapping actions is loading the service providers for your application.
-Service providers are responsible for bootstrapping all of the framework’s various components, such as the database, queue, validation, and routing components.
+One of the most important tasks during the kernel’s bootstrapping is loading your application’s service providers.
+Service providers are responsible for bootstrapping all of the framework’s various components, such as the database, queue, validation, and routing.
 Laravel iterates through the list of providers and instantiates each one.
-After all providers are instantiated, the register method is called on each.
-Then, once all providers are registered, the boot method is called on each.
-This ensures that service providers can rely on every container binding being registered and available by the time their boot method executes.
+After instantiation, the register method of every provider is called.
+Then, once all providers are registered, the boot method of each provider is called.
+This ensures that by the time a service provider’s boot method is invoked, all container bindings are registered and available.

 User-defined and third-party service providers are registered in the bootstrap/providers.php file.